What is an OSA?

 - Results suggest degree programmes (in Baden-Württemberg) and professions (with links to Berufenet and Higher Education Compass)

-- Various additional tests for refining results available
+- Various additional tests available for refining results

 → A great way to start the process of deciding what to study